godano/cardano-wallet-client/README.md

 ```

 The following environment variables control the connection to the `cardano-wallet` server.
-The `wallet.MakeTLSConfig()` method creates a TLS configuration for communication with the `cardano-wallet` process started by the Daedalus wallet.
+The `wallet.MakeTLSConfig()` method creates a TLS configuration, which is suitable the `cardano-wallet` process started by the Daedalus wallet.
 Other instances of `cardano-wallet` might require different parameters.
 Using `wallet.MakeTLSConfig()`, or HTTPS for that matter, is optional.
 `wallet.MakeTLSConfig()` uses the following environment variables: